aws-samples/shopfloor-connectivity/README.md

 ### Installation

-In this Quick start you will set up following architecture: A local SFC installation will receive data from an OPC-UA server and send it according to its' configuration to an S3 Bucket. *As a side note here: SFC can deal with more industrial protocols - [have a look at the docs here!](./docs/README.md#running-the-jvm-protocol-adapters-as-an-ipc-service)*
+In this Quick start you will set up following architecture: A local SFC installation will receive data from an OPC-UA server and send it according to its configuration to an S3 Bucket. *As a side note here: SFC can deal with more industrial protocols - [have a look at the docs here!](./docs/README.md#running-the-jvm-protocol-adapters-as-an-ipc-service)*

-At first we have to download and extract the SFC bundles.
+At first, we have to download and extract the SFC bundles.
 These are precompiled executables to get started quickly:

 ```shell
 # Define sfc version and directory